Version 2.5 (April 7, 2019)

 My views on Eastern mysticism, Buddhism, etc.

-My views on “mystical” or “spiritual” experience are extensively described in The End of Faith, in several articles available on this website, and will soon be spelled out in a book entitled Waking Up: A Guide to Spirituality Without Religion.
+My views on “mystical” or “spiritual” experience are extensively described in my book Waking Up: A Guide to Spirituality Without Religion and in the Waking Up Course.
 Nothing I believe in this area is based on faith.
 There is simply no question that people have transformative experiences as a result of engaging in disciplines like meditation, and these experiences obviously shed some light on the nature of the human mind.
 (Any experience does, for that matter).
 The metaphysical claims that people tend to make on the basis of these experiences, however, are highly questionable.
 I do not make any such claims.
 Nor do I support the metaphysical claims of others.

 Several neuroscience labs are now studying the effects of meditation on the brain.
-I am not personally engaged in this research, but I know many of the scientists who are.
+I’m not personally engaged in this research, but I know many of the scientists who are.
 This is a fertile area of inquiry that is deepening our understanding of human well-being.

 While I consider Buddhism to be almost unique among the world’s religions as a repository of contemplative wisdom, I do not consider myself a Buddhist.
 My criticism of Buddhism as a faith has been published, to the consternation of many Buddhists.
 It is available here: